automationmojo/akit-quickstart/automation/sphinx/docsrc/usermanual/100-coding-standards.rst

   def rename_member(id: int, new_name: str, old_name: str, sync: bool=True, aspects: Aspects=DEFAULT_ASPECTS):
       return

-Now to lets say we need to add a new parameter to all 500 of our interop APIs, we don't need to modify any of the 500 API function signatures.
+Now lets say we need to add a new parameter to all 500 of our interop APIs, we don't need to modify any of the 500 API function signatures.
 To add the new behavior control, we modify the `Aspects` object and we modify the lower level remote interop REMOTE-API calling code.
 Our maintenance headache of modifying all 500 APIs to add a new behavior is eliminated.

-This pattern scales well and very very very important aspects of how we write code is that it needs to be consumable, reliable and must be maintainable at scale.
+This pattern is a perfect example of a code pattern that scales very well and scale is a very very very critical aspect of how we write test code.